RobBridgeman/ADImporter/README.md

 # Fork notes
 Fixed a bug that has been reported but not addressed and changed the script to suite my needs (usage on a much lesser scale).
-All credits to the scripts original creator.
+All credits to the script's original creator.

 # Credits
 * Credit to Helge Klein for the original powershell script - https://helgeklein.com/blog/2015/02/creating-realistic-test-user-accounts-active-directory/